dscho/github-takeout/readme.md

 ![Demo](./demo.gif)

-The tool gives you the ability to download a copy of your data on Github.
+The tool gives you the ability to download a copy of your data on GitHub.
 You can highly customize what you want and what not, and also in which form.
 With all options enabled, the downloaded data includes

 - clones of the repositories, optionally with all branches on remote
 - all issues, including PRs, as HTML reports and raw JSON dumps, as well as .diff and .patch files for the PRs